openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * `subject_identifier_types_supported`
     * REQUIRED.
 A JSON array of strings representing supported subject identifier types.
 Valid values include `jkt` and `did`.
 * `did_methods_supported`
     * OPTIONAL.
-A JSON array of strings representing supported DID methods.
-Valid values are the Method Names listed in in Chapter 9 of [@!did-spec-registries], such as `did:peer:`.
-RPs can indicate support for any DID method by omitting `did_methods_supported`, while including `did` in `subject_identifier_types_supported`.
+A JSON array of strings representing supported DID methods, with a `did:` prefix and `:` suffix.
+For example, support for the DID method  `example` would be represented by `did:example:` as a string value.
+Specifying `did` as a supported option in `subject_identifier_types_supported` while omitting `did_methods_supported` indicates the Self-Issued OP will attempt to support all DID methods.

 Note: need to confirm valid alg values that we want to explicitly support for `id_token_signing_alg_values_supported` and  `request_object_signing_alg_values_supported`
 Note: Make sure description of `subject_syntax_types_supported` and `did_methods_supported` is consistent with that in the RP Registration section.